Implicit equations involving the $p$-Laplace operator

-Taking into account (iv), we see that all the hypotheses of \cite[Theorem 3.4]{marmos} are fulfilled.
+Taking into account (iv), we see that all the hypotheses of Theorem \ref{thm-mosconi} are fulfilled.
 Therefore, there exists $ u \in W^{1,p}_0(\Omega) $ such that $ -\Delta_p u \in F(x, u, \nabla u) $.
-Exploiting the definition of $ F $, this means that $ u $ is a solution to equation \eqref{equa}.
+According to the definition of $ F $, it turns out that $ u $ is a solution to equation \eqref{equa}. \end{proof}